 (1) Is the transfer one upon which the gift tax will be imposed?

-(2) Will the transfer constitute a taxable exchange subject to the income tax?
+(2) Apart from gift tax, will the transfer constitute a taxable exchange subject to the income tax?

-(3) If the transfer was made in trust, will the income from the transferred property be taxable to the donor, or will the incidence of taxation be shifted to the recipient of the property (the trust or its beneficiaries)?
+(3) If the transfer was made in trust, will the income from the transferred property be taxable to the donor, or will the tax obligation shift to the recipient of the property (the trust or its beneficiaries)?

 (4) If the income is taxable to the beneficiary, will it be taxable at the parent’s rate or at the beneficiary’s tax bracket (as it would be if (a) the income were earned income no matter what the beneficiary’s age, or (b) the beneficiary were age 18 (or in certain cases, 24) or older no matter whether the income was earned or unearned)?